JGarnica22/PSlab/Single_cell_RNAseq_10x/READme.md

 ````

 ### Transcriptome
-In order to align your samples you need your species reference dataset for CellRanger.
+In order to align your samples you need your species reference dataset from Cell Ranger.
 Download and upload it to the Cluster and decompress it (for instance with `gzip -d`). * Note that you cannot download files directly in the Cluster.
 You need to download it first in you computer and then move it to your working directory (in the Cluster, if that is the case).

 For mouse you can use:
 ````